 -focuses on relationships between characters (though, one follows brothers and the other cellmates)

 -characters Kuro (Servamp) and Jyugo (Nanbaka) are conflicted and come to terms with themselves [and the things they've done] in the series

 - Both anime involve a strict system with over-enthusiastic guards: Nanbaka involves a tight prison; Cheating Craft involves an important exam.

 - Both anime involve characters who try to get around the systems.

 - Both anime involve a large cast of characters on both sides of the system

 -Both anime have a formidable prison (In Nanbaka the prison is the main setting, while in Blood Lad its just a minor setting).

--Both MC has a group with unique members (Vampire & Demons in Blood Lad / "Super" humans in Nanbaka).
+-Both MCs have a group with unique members (Vampire & Demons in Blood Lad / "Super" humans in Nanbaka).

 -Similar artstyle and color scheme.